kfjml/Skyrmion-U-Net-Hands-On-Session/README.md

 # Welcome to the Skyrmion U-Net hands-on repository !

-This repository is based on and is an extraction of the following Zenodo repository (v2.0) from Winkler et al.: https://doi.org/10.5281/zenodo.10997175.
-It is intended for getting started with the Skyrmion U-Net.
+The dataset of this repository is an extraction of the following Zenodo repository (v2.0) from Winkler et al.: https://doi.org/10.5281/zenodo.10997175.
+This repository is intended for getting started with the Skyrmion U-Net.
 The authors of this repository are Kilian Leutner, Thomas Brian Winkler, Isaac Labrie-Boulay, Alena Romanova, Hans Fangohr, Mathias Kläui, Raphael Gruber, Fabian Kammerbauer, Klaus Raab, Jakub Zazvorka, Elizabeth Martin Jefremovas and Robert Frömter.

 For any questions regarding this repository, please contact Kilian Leutner at kileutne@students.uni-mainz.de.